Nested Symmetric Polar Codes: Preliminaries

 \subsection{Automorphism Ensemble Decoding}

 An alternative decoding strategy to \ac{SCL} decoding is \ac{AED} \cite{rm_automorphism_ensemble_decoding}.
 It uses an ensemble of $M$ identical and independent constituent decoders (e.g., \ac{SC} decoders), each working on a permuted version of the received sequence $\boldsymbol{y}$, where the permutations are selected from the (permutation) automorphism group of the code.
 After un-permuting the respective codeword estimates, the most likely candidate is selected as the decoding result.
+As the subdecoders are identical and independent, the complexity of \ac{AED} is significantly smaller than that of a comparable \ac{SCL} decoder \cite{Kestel2023URLLC}.